alondmnt/joplin-plugin-tag-navigator/README.md

 3. It adds a panel for quickly navigating between inline tags that appear in the current note, or in all notes ([video](https://www.youtube.com/watch?v=h-HdX7npbIw)).
 4. It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
 5. It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin). ([tips](#converting-joplin-tags))
+6. It renders inline tags and front matter in the Markdown preview, and front matter in the Markdown editor. ([tips](#styling-inline-tags))

 After installing the plugin, check the commands listed under `Tag Navigator` in the `Tools` menu, as well as the corresponding settings section.